FINAL DEADLINE IMMINENT: The S - GuruFocus.com

 The class, in this case, has not yet been certified, and until certification occurs, you are not represented by an attorney.
 If you choose to take no action, you can remain an absent class member.

 According to the Complaint, the Company made false and misleading statements to the market.
-Dish failed to maintain an effective cybersecurity and IT infrastructure and overstated its operational efficiency.
-The Company was incapable of properly securing customer's private data.
-The Company was susceptible to large scale service outages due to its poor security infrastructure and IT practices.
-Based on these facts, the Company's public statements were false and materially misleading throughout the class period.
-When the market learned the truth about Dish, investors suffered damages.
+Stanley suffered from eroding demand for its tools and outdoor products due to inflation, rising interest rates, and the return to office work following the coronavirus pandemic.
+The heightened demand for the Company's products during the coronavirus pandemic had receded.
+The Company's operations showed signs of lessened demand.
+Due to its reorganization, dividend growth, and share repurchase program, the Company did not have the agility to react to changes in conditions.
+Based on these facts the Company's public statements were false and materially misleading throughout the class period.
+When the market learned the truth about Stanley, investors suffered damages.

 Join the case to recover your losses.